maufrontier/puppeteer-headful/README.md

 });
 ```

+## Warnings

+For maximum freedom in running your commands, this action uses the eval bash command, which should be used with caution.
+To mitigate the risks, eval has been wrapped inside a subshell, but you should still proceed with caution and make sure you're the only one that passes commands to this action.

 ## License

 Like the original [Puppeteer Headful](https://github.com/mujo-code/puppeteer-headful), this fork is licensed under the MIT License.
 Check LICENSE.md for more information.